kenk42292/mochi/README.md

 ![If UML class diagram image is not visible, the same diagram as a png file is availabe under the project root folder as mochi-uml-classdiagram.png](mochi-uml-classdiagram.png)

+# Testing
+The project is tested via the eclipse plug-in for CUTE (C++ Unit Testing Easier).
+To run the unit-tests in Eclipse, create a build configuration excluding the main mochi.cpp file.
+Note that building the project for running requires creating a build configuration excluding the main Test.cpp file.